aerits/programmingproject/README.md

 * dumb ai
 * terminal application

-WAS TESTED ON MAC, UTILIZES BASH COMMANDS
+WAS TESTED ON MAC AND LINUX, UTILIZES BASH COMMANDS, MAY OR MAY NOT WORK ON WINDOWS

 completed features
 * start screen